AdobeDocs/experience-manager-64.en/help/assets/managing-video-assets.md

 ## Upload and preview video assets {#uploading-and-previewing-video-assets}

-AEM Assets generates previews for video assets with the extension MP4.
+[!DNL Experience Manager] Assets generates previews for video assets with the extension MP4.
 If the format of the asset is not MP4, install the FFmpeg pack to generate a preview.
 FFmpeg creates video renditions of type OGG and MP4.
-You can preview these renditions in the AEM Assets user interface.
+You can preview these renditions in the [!DNL Experience Manager] Assets user interface.

 1. In the Digital Assets folder or sub-folders, navigate to the location where you want to add digital assets.
 1. To upload the asset, click or tap **[!UICONTROL Create]** from the toolbar and then choose **[!UICONTROL Files]**.
 Alternatively, drop it directly in the assets area.
 See [Uploading assets](managing-assets-touch-ui.md#uploading-assets) for details around the upload operation.